Welcome to baby sign language basics!

 Hopefully I can clarify any misconceptions that may have been shared with you by well meaning family members and friends.

 Baby Sign Language Basics

-First I want to start by debunking some common myths that get circulated about baby sign language.
+First let’s debunk some common myths that I often hear about baby sign language.

 Baby Sign Language Myths